thegrid22593/fiscal-js/README.md

 // You can pass a currency code as the first argument to get that format in currency fiscal.presentValue(50000, 10, 5).asFormattedString("EUR");
 // €31,046.07

+// You can pass a language code as the second argument to get the language format included with the currency fiscal.presentValue(50000, 10, 5).asFormattedString("EUR", "de-DE");
+// 31.046,07 €
 ```

 ## API